openmanuscript/openmanuscript/tools/README.md

 # The OpenManuscript script

-This script creates an *RTF* file from an *openmanuscript* database.
-The *RTF* file can be opened by any application that reads *RTF* files, but testing is done only on Microsoft Word.
+This script creates an `.rtf` file from an `openmanuscript` database.
+The `.rtf` file can be opened by any application that reads `.rtf` files, but testing is done only on Microsoft Word.

 ## Example

-The following command will create a file named *manuscript.rtf*, using the author and manuscript files noted.
+The following command will create a file named `manuscript.rtf`, using the author and manuscript files noted.

 ''''